Top 5 challenges of building a medical content strategy

 Building a medical content strategy is a challenging process that requires a thorough approach to EBM-based content creation, a considerable amount of time and resources, including a team of experienced medical copywriters.

 To provide your target audience with high-quality medical content, get support from Brandmed.
-With seven years of experience (and counting!) in managing digital healthcare, we feel confident in our ability to grow and guide others.
+With more than 7 years of experience in managing digital healthcare, we feel confident in our ability to grow and guide others.
 Shall we start?

 References: